Crunchy-Torch/coddy/README.md

 **Tip** : you may need to install docker-compose before using it.
 To do this, just follow the official documentation [here](https://docs.docker.com/compose/install/).

-Once all servers are up, you can access to:
+Once servers are up, you can access:

 * the local back-end at this URL: http://localhost:8080/api/v1/
 * the local front-end at this URL: http://localhost:4200/